EzerIT/BibleOL/README.md

 This will install a Git hook that downloads the necessary databases from Dropbox when needed.

-*If you want to develop for Bible OL, you must read the file techdoc/techdoc.pdf.*
+*If you want to set up a Bible OL website, or if you want to develop for Bible OL, you must read the file techdoc/techdoc.pdf.*